 Feel at Home in Hong Kong Fast

-As a newly landed expat there is A LOT to organise, and even simple tasks get frustrating when you don’t know your way around.
+As a newly landed expat there is A LOT to organise, and even simple tasks become frustrating when you don’t know your way around.
 If you’ve just landed in Hong Kong, I want to share some info that would have helped me find my feet faster.

 I spent my first weeks in Hong Kong in a not-very-luxurious serviced apartment in Causeway Bay.
 I remember feeling overwhelmed by the crowds and the smells.
 I had morning sickness and those distinctive Hong Kong smells on every corner, and the faint smell of mould inside the apartment, did not help one bit!

-As a newly landed expat there is A LOT organise, and even simple tasks get frustrating when you don’t know your way around.
+As a newly landed expat there is A LOT organise, and even simple tasks become frustrating when you don’t know your way around.
 Here are a few bits of information that would have helped me find my feet faster.

 If you’re happy to shop at the wet markets and buy Chinese produce and meat, then you can eat cheaply.
+There are also a selection of budget grocery stores you can try, and we have a complete guide to those here.
+Our favourite is USelect which stocks a great value range of Tesco (UK supermarket) products.

 The good news is you can pretty much get any food or drink you like here, including a good selection organic veggies, imported dairy products and meat.
 Give our ‘Gourmet Food Shopping’ guide a read and I’m sure you’ll soon find your own favourite grocery delivery options.

-Also, if you’re a reader then take a look at our bookstore guide here.
+If you’re a reader then take a look at our bookstore guide here.

 There is no HK equivalent to the big out-of-town, sells-everything megastore.
 Different areas of Hong Kong specialise in different things, and browsing many tiny stores and market stalls is the norm.
 Yes, it does take longer and it can be frustrating.
 But, it’s a great way to explore Hong Kong and soak up city life, so try and see it as a day out!
-(Check out our guide to shopping the markets of Sham Shui Po to get you started).
+(Check out our guide to shopping the markets of Sham Shui Po to get you started)

 Finding healthcare that you’re happy with is a big step towards feeling comfortable in Hong Kong.